Ikot Udoma: Composition

 The village is made up of four lineal groups known as "Ekpuks", i.e. groups of related families tracing their origin to a common ancestor.
 These "Ekpuks" are Ekpuk Ndito Asamudo Nnua Edem, Ekpuk Ndito Inyang, Ekpuk Nung Ekang (Afaha) and Ekpuk Nung Assam Ekanim Akpasam.
 These four "Ekpuks" are divided into ten families.
 Ekpuk Asamudo Nnua Edem is divided into 6 families, namely, Nung Edohoeket, Nung Nkamiang, Nung Asamudo Otu, Nung Akpedem, Nung Isonguyo and Nung Ekid Okpo.
 Ekpuk Ndito Inyang is divided into Nung Inyang and Nung Ikott (anglicized to Okott) Ekerema families.
 Nung Assam Ekanim Akpasam and Nung Ekang (Afaha) clan constitute the two remaining groups.

 The village can now be rightly classified as a town in as much as it now has a cosmopolitan outlook which is reflected in its increased population, the varied ethnic composition of the population and its urban outlook.
-A good percentage of the population is made up of non-indigenous people who have settled in the village in the last twenty years when Eket witnessed increased population due to the expanded operations of Mobil Producing Nigeria.
+A good percentage of the population is made up of non-indigenes of the village who have settled in the village as the population of Eket continues to grow.

 The village is governed by a Village Head who is supported by a Town Council made up of representatives of the ten families.
-The Town Council is headed by a Chairman supported by a Vice Chairman, Secretary, Treasurer, etc. From September 6, 2019, late Chief Sampson Simon Obot (June 23, 1948 - June 19, 2024) was the village head.
-He died on June 19, 2024 and was buried on December 9 of the same year.
+The Town Council is headed by a Chairman supported by a Vice Chairman, Secretary, Treasurer, etc. From 6 September 2019, late Chief Sampson Simon Obot (23 June 1948 – 19 June 2024) was the village head.
+He died on 19 June 2024 and was buried on 9 December of the same year.